This guide has everything you need for an awesome (and totally doable) Hot Wheels birthday party your little racer will love!

 Our Hot Wheels Birthday Party

 Honestly, I was thrilled with his choice, so I encouraged him.
-It was such a fun party to plan, and the kids had a blast!
+It was such a fun party to plan, and the kids we invited all had a blast!
 Here’s how it went:

 I have always designed the invitations for my kids’ parties myself, but this year I decided to keep things simple.
-I found a few really cute designs on Etsy, and then I let Little Man choose his favorite.
+I found a few really cute designs on Etsy, and then I let my son choose his favorite.

 Fifteen minutes of effort, less than ten dollars spent, and invitations were DONE!

 Decorations are where some people spend HOURS of time, and gobs of money.
 I don’t.

 I admire the cute tablescapes and balloon arches, but I simply don’t want to invest that kind of time into something that my kids don’t really care about.
 Here’s a tour of the super simple decor for our Hot Wheels birthday party.